vishal-m25/Obsidian/zoho/java 11.md

 ### Byte Stream
  - Handle input and output of 8-bit bytes
  - quite not recommended for dealing with text files due to a lot of conversions taking place
- - each of the operation is handled directly by the underlying OS so can be less efficient, cause it follows a lot of procedures
+ - each of the operation is handled directly by the underlying OS, so can be less efficient, cause it follows a lot of procedures

 ```java
 import java.io.*;